radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 ## On the horizon

 There is a lot of other work in the backlog that will ultimately be high value to Radius users, but is less time critical than the immediate priorities above that we have frontloaded.
-The following are some of the features on the Radius roadmap, but are not yet prioritized for the immediate future.
+The following are some of the features on the Radius roadmap that we intend to tackle as soon as we can.
+Feedback and upvotes are welcome in their respective issues.

 ### Further Recipes enhancements